5 ways to adapt your software to remote workers

 It is nice to see people in their own homes.
 The panic on an innocent child’s face when he walks in on his dad’s meeting or seeing your coworker in the same sweater for the third day in a row are priceless moments all the same.

 My team is no stranger to these types of meetings.
 Our team has always been distributed across two continents.
 Now that we are exclusively working remotely, our process in place remains strong.

-However, we know this is not the case for most teams who have recently been exposed to this transitioned work environment.
+However, we know this is not the case for most teams who have transitioned to this work environment in the past year.
 This is a huge change and these teams need the support and the usability of the familiar SaaS applications they have been using until now.

-With this spiking transition to remote work, Microsoft CEO Satya Nadella predicts there will be a
+With the rapid transition to remote work, Microsoft CEO Satya Nadella predicted there will be a

 “fundamental structural change in how we transcend some of these geographic boundaries as a result of the crisis.”

 To enable a potentially sustained burst of utilization, your allocation of resources and effort might need a quick and hard pivot.

 So, if you are starting to see lists of software that can help promote and sustain remote work, and you would like to see your SaaS on that list next time, here is how to set yourself up for success.